-However, a 2018 study conducted by researchers at the University of Bristol supported BMI as a helpful measure of health.
-According to Science Daily, Dr Joshua Bell, an epidemiologist who led the study, said, “BMI is often criticised.
-Our study asked how useful it really is for detecting the health effects of obesity by pitching it against more objective body scan measures.
+There is also research by the University of Bristol to suggest that BMI may be helpful in some cases as a measure of health.
+"BMI is often criticized," says Dr Joshua Bell, an epidemiologist and study leader.
+"Our study asked how useful it really is for detecting the health effects of obesity by pitching it against more objective body scan measures.
 We found that trunk fat is the most damaging to health, but that simple BMI gives very similar answers to more detailed measures.
 This is good news since BMI is widely measured and costs virtually nothing."

 What should my BMI be?

-You’ll find a BMI calculator on the NHS website.
+You can also find a BMI calculator on the NHS website.
 Current guidelines state that a BMI between 18.5 and 24.9 is considered healthy.
 Those with a BMI of 18 or under are considered underweight, whilst those with a BMI over 25 are classed as overweight.

 Calculate your ideal body weight using the Hamwi Method

 Dr G.J.
-Hamwi states that the ideal weight for a woman who is 5ft tall is 100lbs (i.e. 7st 2lbs, or approx. 45kg).
+Hamwi, who invented the metric, states that the ideal weight for a woman who is 5ft tall is 100lbs (i.e. 7st 2lbs, or approx. 45kg).
 Add 5lbs (approx. 2.2kg) for every inch of height over 5ft.
 For example, a woman who is 5’4 would add 20lbs, making her ideal weight 120lbs, or 8st 8lbs (approx. 54.5kg).
 For a man, start at 106lbs, adding 6lbs for every inch over 5ft.